rosettatype/design-regression/_posts/2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

 ## What we did

+We have made the study website and data available on [GitHub](https://github.com/MrBrezina/disfluency-study) and licenced them under a [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/).

 To address our two research questions, we obtained participants’ judgments of legibility and of memory, and measured the speed and accuracy of identifying and remembering words.

 We accept that our study does not reflect ‘normal reading’ but is a first step towards exploring potential differences between designers and non-designers in the context of disfluency theory.